thoughtworks/twde-datalab/decision_tree_overview.md

 If we don't randomly withhold some of the data from ourselves and then evaluate our model against that withheld data, we will inevitably overfit the model and lose our general predictivity.

 ### Step 3: Machine Learning Models (`src/decision_tree.py`)
-Step 3 of the pipeline is to supply data to a machine learning algorithm (or several) and made predictions on the data asked of us from `test.csv`, as provided by the kaggle competition.
-See the [algorithms section](https://github.com/ThoughtWorksInc/twde-datalab/blob/master/README.md#algorithms) below for more details on what we've implemented.
+Step 3 of the pipeline is to supply data to a machine learning algorithm (or several) and make predictions by generalizing the data with a model.
+We provide our decision tree with the `train` data from `splitter`, and the algorithm learns to map different values of the various column in the data to the `unit_sales` column.
+This mapping is the model.
+Then we use the model to make predictions on the `validation` data that `splitter` created for us, and see how well the model performed.